MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/assembly-how-to-sell-items-assembled-to-order.md

 ms.date: 08/15/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: b7617a0ac027b6d50c9029f386af3fe293e3bc7d
+ms.openlocfilehash: ca8cf74ca844b2ec0119497e79ccfc7cc7df5026
 ms.contentlocale: en-nz
-ms.lasthandoff: 11/10/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-sell-items-assembled-to-order"></a>How to: Sell Items Assembled to Order
+# <a name="sell-items-assembled-to-order"></a>Sell Items Assembled to Order
 If the **Assembly Policy** field on the item card of an assembly item is **Assemble-to-Order**, then the item is not expected to be in inventory, and it must be assembled specifically to a sales order.
 When you enter the item on a sales order line, then an assembly order is automatically created and linked to the sales order.

 > [!NOTE]
 >  If some assemble-to-order items are already in inventory, then you can deduct that quantity from the assembly order and reserve it from inventory.
-For more information, see [How to: Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).
+For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).

 In this procedure, you process the sale of an item that will be assembled according to specifications that are requested by the customer.
 The steps include initiating the sales order line, customising the assembly item by editing its components and resources, checking availability to establish a delivery date, and releasing the sales order to be assembled and immediately shipped.